grennault/MSc_Semester_Project_SCARE_Frontier/README.md

 ### Abstract

 > Side-Channel Assisted Reverse-Engineering (SCARE) is an attack technique aiming at recovering an undisclosed design of a cryptographic scheme from side-channel leakages of its implementation.
-First use of such technique in scientific literature was done by Novak in 2003 to attack the S-box design used in GSM protocol, by measuring consumed power of a smartcard.
-On another side, the Side-Channel-Assisted Differential Plaintext Attack (SCADPA) introduced by Breier and extended to See-In-The-Middle (SITM) attack by Bhasin are effective methods to recover secret key of a cryptosystem implementing the Substitution-Permutation Network (SPN).
-SCADPA is a chosen plaintext attack of the first round that subtracts the power trace measurements and makes use of a bit permutation vulnerability, while SITM is a combination of SCADPA with differential cryptanalysis methods.
-As such they are promising methods to be extended to recover the hidden structure of custom cryptosystems.
-Caforio et al. successfully deployed those SCADPA/SITM attacks to recover hidden SPN structure of unprotected Advanced Encryption Standard (AES) 128-like custom ciphers.
+First use of such technique in scientific literature was done by Novak in 2003 to attack the S-box design used in GSM protocol, by measuring consumed power of a smartcard [Nov03].
+On another side, the Side-Channel-Assisted Differential Plaintext Attack (SCADPA) introduced by Breier [BJB18] and extended to See-In-The-Middle (SITM) attack by Bhasin [BBH+ 19] are effective methods to recover the secret key of a cryptosystem with a Substitution-Permutation Network (SPN) structure.
+SCADPA is a side-channel power analysis attack that exploits leakages in differential power traces induced by plaintext differentials.
+SITM attack is a SCADPA strategy that targets partially masked SPN implementations.
+Caforio et al. [CBB21] successfully deployed this SCADPA attack to recover the hidden component functions of an unprotected Advanced Encryption Standard (AES) custom cipher.

-> In practice, software implementation of AES-like ciphers tends to be enhanced with counter-measures, like instruction shuffling for AK and SB layer, to thwart side-channel attacks.
-Such protective measures were for example adopted by the ANSSI agency.
+> In practice, software implementation of AES-like ciphers tends to be enhanced with countermeasures, like instructions shuffling or S-box masking, to thwart side-channel attacks [RPD09], [AG].
+Such protective measures were for example adopted by the ANSSI standardization agency [LoES18].

-> Below work demonstrate how the SCAPDA technique can be applied to practically recover the complete SPN of a protected AES cipher, implementing both instruction shuffling for AK and SB layer, with a 128-bit key size.
-As a first step, we review the practical SCAPDA approach from Caforio et al paper.
-Then, as a second step, this methodology is extended to the protected AES SP-network implemented on a 32-bit architecture micro-controller.
+> Below work demonstrate how the SCAPDA technique can be applied to practically recover the complete description of a protected AES cipher, implementing instructions shuffling at SB and AK layers, with a 128-bit key size.
+As a first step, we review the practical SCAPDA approach from Caforio et al. paper.
+Then, as a second step, this methodology is extended to the protected AES implemented on a 32-bit architecture microcontroller.

 ## Tree

 ### Files:

+* `README.md`: This file
+* `slides-source-code.zip` : Source code of the slides
+* `report-source-code.zip`: Source code of the report
+* `Tiny-AES-attack.ipynb`: Python script to attack the AES
-* `Solving_equations.ipynb` : Python script to solve the 10 infered equations
+* `Solving_equations.ipynb`: Python script to solve the 10 infered equations
-* `Tiny-AES-attack.ipynb` : Python script to attack the AES
+* `Tiny-AES-protected-attack.ipynb`: Python script to attack the protected AES
-* `Tiny-AES-protected-attack.ipynb` : Python script to attack the protected AES
+* `compute-prob-attack-find-activating-col.py`: Python script to compute the probability of the attack to find the activating column for the first try
-* `report.pdf` : Report of the project
-* `slides.pdf` : Slides of the project
-* `README.md` : This file
-* `requirements.txt` : Python requirements
-* `AUTHORS.md` : List of authors
-* `abstract.shtml` : Abstract of the project
+* `*.png`: Some images for the jupyter notebooks.

 ### Folders: